Back to the home page

 I've mentioned the limit settings above; now the classification.
 See the screenshot below (click on it to enlarge):

 Classification original Tomato (default, unchanged):

-Both Tomato USB and Tomato RAF have paid a lot of attention to this.
-At least in their latest versions, not in their older versions.
+Tomato RAF has paid a lot of attention to this.
+At least in its latest versions, not in its older versions.
 See the screenshots below (click on them to enlarge):